 It’s never fun to think about, but whenever you travel from home there’s always the chance that you could experience an unplanned health issue.
 From the common cold to a minor sprain, it can be a challenge to navigate your care options during the holidays and especially when you’re away from home.
-But don’t fret this holiday season—your Medicare health plan is a valuable resource for making sure your holiday travels are as healthy as can be.
+If you do decide to travel this holiday season—your Medicare health plan is a valuable resource for making sure your holiday travels are as healthy as can be.

-Here are five top tips to keep in mind as you prepare to head out of town this holiday season.
+Here are five top tips to keep in mind if you head out of town this holiday season.

 - Allergies, bites and stings